 The very thought of 13 youth embracing an education created to improve reading and writing levels, in order to pursue career opportunities in journalism is exciting!
 Imagine, Chicago youth detailing positive and enlightening stories about the happenings around Chicago’s black and brown communities, as opposed to the horrific narratives coming from local and national media outlets daily.

-I applaud this initiative and congratulate Father Larry Dowling of Saint Agatha, and Tina Sanders of Phalanx for having the vision and commitment to train our youth in a desperately needed skill set.
+I applaud this initiative and congratulate Father Larry Dowling of Saint Agatha, and Tina Sanders of Phalanx for having the vision and commitment to training our youth in a desperately needed skill set.

 As I see it, technology (wrecknology) has eroded our youth’s reading and writing abilities.
 It has put more emphasis on talking to Siri than to one another.